thangle89/PersonalBlog/content/blog/observer-pattern-and-its-variations/index.md

 ![Observer pattern](./observer.png)

-There a two main component in the picture: `Subject` and `Listener`, or `Observerable` and `observer` as called in [Rxjs](http://reactivex.io/).
+There are two main components in the picture: `Subject` and `Listener`, or `Observable` and `observer` as called in [RxJS](http://reactivex.io/).
 The observable can be seen as a wrapper for some asynchronous operations that may have an stream of data.
 What observable does is encapsulate that data let all observers knows when the data is ready.
 Observable has an interface i.e. `subscribe` or `on` to let observers register their handlers.

 ### Event Emitter
-Let us see an example using `Event Emitter` from Nodejs and implement observer pattern for a file reading action.
+Let us see an example using `EventEmitter` from Nodejs and implement observer pattern for a file reading action.
 ```js
     const events = require('events');
     const fs = require('fs');